k4ch0/ansible-bootstrap/README.md

 # Ansible Bootstrap

-This repository contains a basic Ansible role used for bootstrapping an Ubuntu server.
+This repository contains a minimal Ansible role used for bootstrapping an Ubuntu server.

 The included tasks are: